 Receiving your medication

 At this stage we will send out your first prescription, together with a treatment plan, which will give guidance on how and when to take the medication.
-You will also receive a Response to Treatment Form, where you will be required to record your blood pressure, pulse and weight on a weekly basis, returning it to us towards the end of each four-weekly prescribing period.

 In Week 4 we will review your progress and, if everything is going smoothly, we will send out your second month’s prescription.
 This may be a continuation of your current treatment titration, or we may need to make some adjustments to your treatment plan.